Out and In: Engaging Schools in Outreach to Insure All Children

 Mountain View School District (CA)

 Read about the great work accomplished by eight school districts to enroll eligible children in Medicaid and CHIP in the School Governance and Leadership, Insure Our Children, Ensure Our Future (Fall, 2013)

 View great ideas for Back - to - School strategies to enroll your students in Medicaid and CHIP.

 AASA The School Superintendents Association was awarded a Cycle II grant from the Centers for Medicare and Medicaid Services (CMS) to enroll eligible children in Medicaid and the Children’s Health Insurance Program (CHIP).

-There are currently eight million uninsured children in the United States.
+In 2011 there were eight million uninsured children in the United States.
 AASA along with the Children’s Defense Fund (CDF) are working with eight districts in four states which include: